• The APHTI is a three-year full-time workplace-based training program in population health coordinated by the NSW Ministry of Health.

 Some health services may also require you to have previous health-related professional experience.
 This may include clinical experience, health research, health management, planning and development of health services, or health promotion.

 • Possibly.
-You should contact the contact person in the job advertisement for the traineeship you are applying for to discuss this.
+You should speak to the contact person in the job advertisement for the traineeship you are applying for to discuss this.

 • No. The traineeships are only available to people who are of Aboriginal and/or Torres Strait Islander descent.
 An applicant's race is a genuine occupational qualification and is authorised by Section 14 (d) of the Anti-Discrimination Act 1977, NSW.